Introduction

 The SidecarTridge Kickstart emulator is designed to meet the needs of a diverse range of users, including:

-Developers: Software developers looking to test their applications across various Kickstart versions and custom firmware without relaying on software emulators.
+2. Developers: Software developers looking to test their applications across various Kickstart versions and custom firmware without relying on software emulators.

 The SidecarTridge Kickstart emulator is an invaluable tool for anyone seeking to maximize the functionality, flexibility, and longevity of their Amiga computers.
 Whether you are a developer or enthusiast, the emulator provides a powerful and user-friendly solution for managing and exploring the wide range of Kickstart versions and custom ROMs available.